 Prior to enrollment, a student who is under suspension or expulsion from any other in-state or out-of-state public or private school and who is seeking admission will be evaluated by the Superintendent or Superintendent's designee.
-However, upon request, the Superintendent/ designee will confer with the pupil, parent/guardian or person acting as parent of a special education student to consider imposition of the other school's suspension or expulsion.
-If the Superintendent/designee determines that such conduct would have resulted in a suspension or expulsion will be implemented.
+However, upon request, the Superintendent/designee will confer with the pupil, parent/guardian or person acting as parent of a special education student to consider imposition of the other school's suspension or expulsion.
+If the Superintendent/designee determines that such conduct would have resulted in a suspension or expulsion had the conduct been committed in District schools, the suspension or expulsion will be implemented.